 All that has been said previously about personal and professional qualifications of religion teachers applies to chairpersons.
-That is, the chairperson must be certified by the Office for Evangelization and Discipleship.
+That is, the chairperson must be certified by the Catholic Schools Office.
 Moreover, the chairperson should have or should be working toward a master's degree in theology, religious education, religious studies, or pastoral studies before appointment and have at least three years of experience as a religion teacher at the high school level.
 Special consideration should be given to whether the candidate has demonstrated a personal commitment to ongoing in-service education.